-Total assets of the Company stood at ₱74.89 billion, a growth of 6% from ₱70.65 billion in 2012.
-Cash and cash equivalents decreased by ₱4.8 billion mainly due to the payment of ₱2.0 billion bonds payable that matured in June 2013 and capital expenditures for new and ongoing projects.
-Receivables (current and noncurrent net) increased by 13% or ₱567 million due substantially to higher level of installment contracts receivables.
+Total of the Company stood at ₽74.89 billion, growth assets a of from ₽70.65 billion in 2012.
+Cash and cash equivalents decreased by ₽4.8 billion mainly due to the payment of ₽ 2.0 billion bonds payable that matured in June 2013 and capital expenditures for new and ongoing projects.
+Receivables (current and noncurrent net) increased by 13% or \$\mathbb{P}\$567 million due substantially to higher level of installment contracts receivables.

-Subdivision land, condominium and residential units for sale grew by 9% due to higher level of capital expenditures for new and ongoing projects under the Residential division while other current assets rose by 37% due to restricted cash held in escrow for the acquisition of several land properties amounting to ₱930 million.
+Subdivision land, condominium and residential units for sale grew by 9% due to higher level of capital expenditures for new and ongoing projects under the Residential division while other current assets rose by 37% due to restricted cash held in escrow for the acquisition of several land properties amounting to \$\mathbb{P}930\$ million.